suchialex/CINS3002-CW06/instructions.md

     ✅ Copy Code
   </summary>

-  - Copy the employees folder and all its contents from HW08, including the data files (Download the HW08 repl as a zipped folder and unzip and upload folder contents to this assignment)
-  - To the folder products, copy all the code in functions.py, list_functions.py, multilist_functions.py, validations.py and the employee data files from
+  - To the folder products, copy all the code in functions.py, list_functions.py, multilist_functions.py, validations.py and the employee data files from Exam 1 Prep - Product Inventory
-    - CW02 -or-
-    - Exam 1 Prep - Product Inventory
-    whichever has the complete working code
-    - If neither works, copy the code from the solution I repl I posted

 </details>